SOTI Connect Installation/ Upgrade Issues

 The Database Settings tab shows the location of data and log files

-Database Migration Fail: 2024.0 to 2024.1.0.7405
+Database Migration Failure: 2024.0 to 2024.1.0.7405

-Upgrading from SOTI Connect 2024.0 to 2024.1.0.7405 may have an edge case where database migration fails and causes a rollback.
+Upgrading from SOTI Connect 2024.0 to 2024.1.0.7405 may fail during database migration and trigger a rollback.

-SOTI Connect upgrade error
+SOTI Connect migration error

 • Affected versions: SOTI Connect 2024.0 and later

-Before updating, run the following SQL script to prepare the SOTI Connect database.
+Before updating, run the following SQL script to prepare the SOTI Connect database:

 use SotiConnectManagementServer